MindTheGap-ERC/nonparam_est_adm_supp/README.md

 # Intro

-Supplementary data and code for "Nonparametric estimation of age-depth models from sedimentological and stratigraphic data".
+Supplementary data and code for "Nonparametric estimation of age-depth models from sedimentological and stratigraphic information".

 ## Authors